Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 Considerations on dispVMs
 -------------------------

-### Security policy of the 'ask' RPC ###
+### Re-using dispVMs ###

 In the section above we've seen how using the 'ask' RPC policy allowed us to start a (disp)VM once and use it for opening subsequent URLs (or files).
 This effectively mitigates the the long starting times of dispVMs, at the price of a loss in compartmentalization.
 It is thus up to the user to manage the lifecycle of a dispVM, killing it when necessary when a a clean state is required.

 ### Managing changes ###

-When opening and modifying a document in a dispVM, the content is "sent" back to `srcVM` once that dispVM closes.
-However other changes made to the VM's private volume are lost - eg. updated add-on, tweaked browser preferences, ... ; The following ideas show how to cope with those:
+When opening and modifying a document in a dispVM, the content is sent back to `srcVM` when the dispVM closes, before the dispVM's private volume is wiped, nuking any other changes that were made to the VM - eg. updated add-on, tweaked browser preferences, ... ; The following ideas show how to cope with those "deliberate" changes:

 - inter-VM copy/paste is probably the easiest way to synchronize text between the (disp)VM and `srcVM` (or another dedicated secure VM like the oft-used 'vault' VM).
 Eg.:
    - passwords: copy/paste from/to KeepassX (or one of its forks).
    - bookmarks: copy/paste from/to a plain text file, or an html file (like most browsers can export/import), or a dedicated bookmark manager like [buku](https://github.com/jarun/Buku) (command line manager, available in Fedora 28 repo - `dnf install buku`).
 - other content/changes will have to be copied, usually to the (disp)VM templateVM.
 Care must be taken not to replicate compromised files: working with a freshly started (disp)VM and performing only the required update actions before synchronizing files with the templateVM is a good idea.

 ### Using "named" dispVMs ###